Skip to Content

 By the way, we didn’t even come to the Amalfi Coast itself by car.
 It was meant for exploring the Sorrento – Naples area, and even there, I’d never rent a car again.
 We spent hours and hours in the traffic every day (and it was at the beginning of April, which is just the start of the shoulder season).
 It’s just not worth it.

 I’d only consider renting a car on the Amalfi Coast if traveling in the low season (October – March, maybe the beginning of April).
-Otherwise, it might be nice to tour the area with one of those picturesque vintage cars for just a day.
+Otherwise, it might be nice to tour the area with one of those photogenic vintage cars for just a day.
 A car is ok as a means to experience the scenery, but not ideal for actually getting from one place to another or visiting anywhere (because of parking situation).

 For getting to and around the Amalfi Coast, there are much better options than self-driving – see below.